 *Hispanic Senior Center: Utilizing Spanish language skills, UST/AHEC Scholars provide special health promotion and fun activities with older adults at the Hispanic Senior Center of Hartford.
 Activities run the gamut from holiday treats for those with diabetes, oral health and medication education, to bingo!

 *Immunization Education: Promoting awareness of the importance of vaccination in adults as well as dispelling misconceptions of various vaccines.

 *Migrant Farm Worker Clinic: Making health care accessible to the 17,000 to 20,000 migratory workers residing in Connecticut by establishing mobile clinics at their worksites (farms).
 The MFW Clinic operates from late June through late September.

-National Association of Community Health Centers (NACHC) Policy and Issues Forum: An inter-professional team of UST Scholars are selected to attend the annual NACHC Conference in Washington DC.
+National Association of Community Health Centers (NACHC) Policy and Issues Forum: An inter-professional team of UST/AHEC Scholars are selected to attend the annual NACHC Conference in Washington DC.
 Scholars have the opportunity to attend the Forum as well as participate in Capitol Hill Visits to state representatives.